CrazyBoy49z/awesome-modx-revo/README.md

 - [Redirector](https://modx.com/extras/package/redirector) - Handles 301 redirects for your site, storing them in an easy-to-navigate grid.
 - [VersionX](https://modx.com/extras/package/versionx) - Utility tool that will help you version your content in Resources, Templates, Chunks, Snippets and Plugins.
 - [XRouting](https://modx.com/extras/package/xrouting) - Plugin that handles requests for different contexts.
 It automatically switches the context based on a (sub)domain AND/OR subfolder.
+- [modDevTools](https://docs.modx.pro/en/components/moddevtools) - Tabs with lists and links for associated elements and resources, a crumb trail for resources, and other useful tools for Managers.

 ### Commenting & Feedback
 *Commenting and feedback solutions for MODX Revolution.*